xiix0/scam/README.md

-Q:	What is the sound of one cat napping?
+Today is the last day of your life so far.
-A:	Mu.